frederickbyte/portfolio/content/blog/individual-group/index.md

 ---
-title: The Individual and The Group
+title: Individual Rights and Public Health
-description: Is it right to limit freedoms in the name of public health?
+description: Is it right to limit freedoms in the name of protecting public health?
 date: '2020-09'
 category: 'politics, philosophy'
 ---